hpi-swa-lab/home-desktop-system/documentation/object-search.md

 ## Soup Index
-To improve response time for the most common search operations (unfuzzy word queries & phrase queries), domain objects residing inside the soup are indexed.
-This index is updated whenever a domain object's field changes.
+To improve response time for the most common search operations (unfuzzy word queries & phrase queries), domain objects residing inside the soup could be indexed.
+This index would be updated whenever a domain object's field changes.
+The current implementation of such an index is [currently incomplete][index].

 ### Inconsistent Index State
-The index might deviate from the correct state, since domain objects' search terms do not necessarily have to be dependent on value objects.
-Hence, when a field relevant to deriving the search terms changes, without that field's identity changing, no update to the index is triggered.
+Such an index might, however, deviate from the correct state, since domain objects' search terms do not necessarily have to be dependent on value objects.
+Hence, when a field relevant to deriving the search terms changes, without that field's identity changing, no update to the index would be triggered.

-To trigger a manual recalculation of the index, e.g. when inconsistent or unexpected search results are returned, execute `soup reindex`.

 ## Benchmarks